pratheebapalanisami/BusinessIntelligence/Data Exploration/DataExploration.md

 > ggplot(data = dataexp) +
 geom_point(mapping = aes(x=Phenophase_Category, y=Species,color = Kingdom))

 **Observation** - Reproduction is observed only for Citrea species.
-Distichum is the only species observed with Needles, Pollen Cones and Seed Cones Phenophase category.
+Distichum is the only species observed with Needles, Pollen Cones and Seed Cones Phenophase categories.

 ### Contributorship Statement